On Higher Graph Manifolds: Proofs

 \begin{Proposition} Let $M$ be a closed higher graph $n$-manifold {whose pure pieces are all locally symmetric of the same type.} If $(M_{sym},g_{sym})$ represents a locally symmetric metric on the pure pieces scaled to have curvatures between $-1$ and $-4$, then

 where $h_0\in\set{n-1,n,n+2,22}$ depending on whether all of the pure pieces are of real hyperbolic, complex hyperbolic, quaternionic hyperbolic, or Cayley hyperbolic type. \end{Proposition}

-\begin{proof} We first consider a CW-complex $X$ defined as the quotient space formed by taking $M$ and collapsing each embedded non-pure piece $Z_i\subset M$ to a point and also collapsing a small product neighborhood of each component $B_j$ of $\partial M_i\subset M$ to a distinct point $p_j$ where $p_j=p_l$ only if the component $B_j\subset M_i$ is identified with $B_l\subset M_r$.
-The space $X$ has a naturally associated graph structure $\mc{G}$ with vertices being the special points $p_1,\dots,p_m$, and an edge between $p_i$ and $p_j$ whenever the projection of some $M_l\subset M$ has boundary containing $p_i$ and $p_j$ in $X$.
+\begin{proof} We first consider a CW-complex $X$ defined as the quotient space formed by first taking $M$ and collapsing each embedded non-pure piece $Z_i\subset M$ to a point, say $v_i$, with $v_i=v_j$ whenever $Z_i$ and $Z_j$ are connected through a sequence of non-pure pieces.
+Additionally, if for each pair of adjacent pure pieces $M_i$ and $M_j$ we denote the connected components of $\pa M_i\cap \pa M_j\subset M$ by $\set{B_{ij}^1,\dots, B_{ij}^m}$, we collapse each $B_{ij}^k$ to a distinct point $e_{ij}^k$.
+The space $X$ has a naturally associated graph structure $\mc{G}$ whose vertices are the collection of pure pieces together with the points $\set{v_i}$.
+The edges of $\mc{G}$ consist of all pairs of vertices where one vertex corresponds to a pure piece and the other to a vertex in $\set{v_i}$ lying on the boundary of the pure piece, together with all the elements of $\set{e_{ij}^k}$ correspond to the edges between pure vertices.

 Let $f:M\to X$ be the quotient map.
 Note that